-While coding is fun, one cannot hold a child’s attention for more than ten minutes to teach them a whole set of codes.
-However, an educational robot can make this learning process an entertaining game.
+While coding is fun, one cannot get a child’s attention for more than ten minutes to teach them a whole set of codes.
+However, an educational robot can make this learning process an entertaining activity!

 Some robots come in the form of online free apps, where kids can tap on emojis and other icons to program a sequence of commands for the robots to follow.
 Others come with physical code cards, where the children have to arrange sequences, loops, and conditionals to assign commands to it.
 Another educational robot comes with a remote controller where children need to input codes to control the direction the robot moves in.

-At Colmakers, we invented Kini, an educational robot, inspired by the exponential growth of the technology so we can empower children on how to code at the same exponential pace.
-Kini connects to the Internet and continuously keeps up-to-date with the newest technologies in such a way children get the last tech-knowledge available.
+At Colmakers, we invented KINI, an educational robot, inspired by the exponential growth of the technology.
+KINI empowers children to code at the same exponential pace.
+KINI connects to the Internet and continuously keeps up-to-date with the newest technology, that way, children get the latest tech-knowledge available.

 There are many STEM (Science, Technology, Engineering, Maths) toys that can encourage children to learn through real-world applications.
 One can gradually put their child’s critical thinking and problem-solving skills to test and, at the same time, make the process fun.

-Coding is one of the most fun learning activities, owing to education robots and their programming sequences.
-It not only keeps the children engaged but also makes them learn new things outside the four walls of the classroom.
+Coding is one of the most fun learning activities, and what is more fun than owning and programming your very own robot!
+It not only keeps the children engaged, but also lets them learn new things outside the four walls of the classroom.